dpeaz/LincolnHomeInspections/README.md

-# Bitcorns | A Bitcoin Ordinal Project
+# Lincoln Home Inspections

 ## Overview

-*Talk about the tools we offer.*
+*Talk about the business*

-## Get Started

-*Talk about how to access and use our tools.*

-## Future Projects

-- Bitmap Floor Price Checker
-- Portfolio Manager
-- Directory of Ordinals